-Laser teeth whitening, also known as professional teeth whitening, is performed by a dentist in a dental clinic.
-While it's not plastic surgery, laser teeth whitening is considered a cosmetic dental procedure that shows significant improvement to your teeth's brightness — up to 10 shades brighter.
-Bleach is applied to each tooth while a laser generates heat that enhances its effectiveness, which ultimately speeds up the process, leading to quick, dramatic results.
+While it's not plastic surgery, laser teeth whitening is considered a cosmetic dental procedure that shows significant improvement — up to 10 shades — to the brightness of your teeth.
+Bleach is applied to each tooth while a laser generates heat that enhances its effectiveness, which ultimately speeds up the process and leads to quick, dramatic results.

 Is Laser Teeth Whitening an Option For You?

-It's not a long process, but it is precise.
-Check out the step-by-step breakdown below.
-This may vary depending on your dental care provider.
+It is not a long process, but it is precise.
+Check out the step-by-step breakdown below:

 - The colour and shade of your existing teeth are determined using a shade indicator.